Features

 Payment due dates

 Add due dates when timing matters, then use reminders and statements to keep expectations clear.
+For client records, a due date can make the next step clearer on a PDF statement or shared summary without turning the record into a formal invoice.

 Main use cases